Published Jul 25, 2022

 Does Medicare cover the Tdap shot?

 No, Original Medicare plans do not include coverage for vaccinations such as the Tdap vaccine.
 While Medicare Part B covers preventive services, vaccinations are not included in those services.
-If a beneficiary wants or needs coverage for vaccines, they need to a Medicare Advantage plan, standalone Part D plan, or Medigap plan of some sort to provide supplemental coverage for prescriptions and vaccinations.
+If a beneficiary wants or needs coverage for vaccines, they need to get a Medicare Advantage plan, a Medigap plan of some sort, or separate policy for Medicare Part D. Medicare Part D covers several vaccines recommended for older adults, as well as prescription medications for severe illnesses, viral infections, and chronic conditions.

 Related articles